Ward Thomas (television executive): Return to Yorkshire/Tyne Tees Television (1993—1997)

 Ward Thomas came out of retirement and returned to the Chairmanship of YTV in November 1993 after the company ran into difficulties under the stewardship of Clive Leach.
 YTV's difficulties stemmed from overselling air-time to advertisers in 1992-3, this had to be honoured in the following year forcing the company to make provisions of £20.2m to cover the debt.
 When these resulted in pre-tax losses for the year of £7.9m, Ward Thomas was recalled from retirement to steer the company out of its predicament.
 Upon his return to Yorkshire Ward Thomas demanded Clive Leach's resignation, proposed that the board waive all management bonuses and embarked on a programme of cost-cutting which returned the broadcaster to profit by the end of 1994.
 In 1995, Ward Thomas appointed Bruce Gyngell as managing director.
 Having been brought in initially as a temporary measure to stabilise the company, Ward Thomas announced in March 1996 that the board had asked him to continue his time at the helm.

 In June 1997, after a long period of corporate courtship, Ward Thomas convinced shareholders to accept a bid of £711m for YTV from Granada plc and the broadcasting franchise was sold.
 Ward Thomas had always advocated merging the ITV regional franchises into a single entity for efficiency reasons and with the sale of YTV to Granada this was brought one step closer to reality.
 Having initially been offered the Chairmanship of Granada's Media division, Ward Thomas instead decided to retire at the age of 74.

 He also became non-executive chairman at Irving International, a media consultancy company.

 Personal life

 Ward Thomas was married twice.
-First to Patricia Cornelius with whom he had one daughter Christina Thomas (b.
-19 July 1951).
-His second marriage was to Janice Patricia Topp with whom he had one son, Guy Alexander Ward (b.
-10 October 1988).
+First to Patricia Cornelius with whom he had one daughter.
+His second marriage was to Janice Patricia Topp with whom he had one son.